Maximally stretched laminations on geometrically finite hyperbolic manifolds: Continuity of the minimal Lipschitz constant

 \subsection{Openness of the condition $C<1$ on cusp-deteriorating pairs}

-The partition-of-unity argument for upper semicontinuity in Section~\ref{subsubsec:uppersemicont} fails in the presence of cusps, since the convex core (when nonempty) is not compact anymore.
-However, we now adapt it to prove Proposition~\ref{prop:contpropertiesC}.(1) when all the cusps of~$j_0$ have rank $\geq n-2$ (\eg when $n\leq 3$) and Proposition~\ref{prop:contpropertiesC}.(1') in general.
+In this section we prove Proposition~\ref{prop:contpropertiesC}.(1)--(1').
+The strategy is analogous to the proof of upper semicontinuity in Section~\ref{subsubsec:uppersemicont}.
+The partition-of-unity argument in that proof fails in the presence of cusps, since the convex core (when nonempty) is not compact anymore.
+However, we shall see that the argument can be adapted as long as convex cores deform continuously.
+Such continuous behavior is ensured under the assumptions of Prop.~\ref{prop:contpropertiesC}.(1') (constant convex core) or Prop.~\ref{prop:contpropertiesC}.(1) (all cusps of rank $\geq n-2$, see Proposition~\ref{prop:rem-gfopen}).

 Consider a pair $(j,\rho)\in\Hom_{j_0}(\Gamma_0,G)\times\Hom_{j_0\text{-}\mathrm{det}}(\Gamma_0,G)$ with $C(j,\rho)<1$, and a sequence $(j_k,\rho_k)_{k\in\N^{\ast}}$ of elements of $\Hom_{j_0}(\Gamma_0,G)\times\Hom_{j_0\text{-}\mathrm{det}}(\Gamma_0,G)$ converging to $(j,\rho)$. \emph{If $j_0$ has a cusp of rank $<n-2$, we assume that $j_k=j$ for all $k\in\N^{\ast}$.} We shall prove that $C(j_k,\rho_k)<1$ for all large enough~$k$.